poseidon/matchbox/Documentation/ignition.md

-# Ignition
+# Container Linux Configs

-Ignition is a system for declaratively provisioning disks during the initramfs, before systemd starts.
-It runs only on the first boot and handles partitioning disks, formatting partitions, writing files (regular files, systemd units, networkd units, etc.), and configuring users.
-See the Ignition [docs](https://coreos.com/ignition/docs/latest/) for details.
+A Container Linux Config is a YAML document which declares how Container Linux instances' disks should be provisioned on network boot and first-boot from disk.
+Configs can declare disk paritions, write files (regular files, systemd units, networkd units, etc.), and configure users.
+See the Container Linux Config [spec](https://coreos.com/os/docs/latest/configuration.html).

-## Fuze configs
+### Ignition

-Ignition 2.0.0+ configs are versioned, *machine-friendly* JSON documents (which contain encoded file contents).
-Operators should write and maintain configs in a *human-friendly* format, such as CoreOS [fuze](https://github.com/coreos/fuze) configs.
-As of `matchbox` v0.4.0, Fuze configs are the primary way to use CoreOS Ignition.
+Container Linux Configs are validated and converted to *machine-friendly* Ignition configs (JSON) by matchbox when serving to booting machines.
+[Ignition](https://coreos.com/ignition/docs/latest/), the provisioning utility shipped in Container Linux, will parse and execute the Ignition config to realize the desired configuration.
+Matchbox users usually only need to write Container Linux Configs.

-The [Fuze schema](https://github.com/coreos/fuze/blob/master/doc/configuration.md) formalizes and improves upon the YAML to Ignition JSON transform.
-Fuze provides better support for Ignition 2.0.0+, handles file content encoding, patches Ignition bugs, performs better validations, and lets services (like `matchbox`) negotiate the Ignition version required by a CoreOS client.
+*Note: Container Linux directory names are still named "ignition" for historical reasons as outlined below.
+A future breaking change will rename to "container-linux-config".*

-### Adding Fuze configs
+## Adding Container Linux Configs

-Fuze template files can be added in the `/var/lib/matchbox/ignition` directory or in an `ignition` subdirectory of a custom `-data-path`.
+Container Linux Config templates can be added to the `/var/lib/matchbox/ignition` directory or in an `ignition` subdirectory of a custom `-data-path`.
 Template files may contain [Go template](https://golang.org/pkg/text/template/) elements which will be evaluated with group metadata, selectors, and query params.

 ```
 /var/lib/matchbox